Skip to Content

 Day 4: Chichen Itza & Valladolid or the Coba Ruins

-It’s time to visit one of the most famous tourist attractions in Mexico and the greatest archeological sites in the Americas: Chichen Itza.
-This famous ancient Mayan city has been listed as one of the New Seven Wonders of the World and I’m sure you’ll recognize the famous step pyramid that is already a landmark of Mexico.
+This famous ancient Mayan city has been listed as one of the New Seven Wonders of the World.
+I’m sure you’ll recognize the famous step pyramid that is already a landmark of Mexico.

 Since going to Chichen Itza requires a day trip, it’s a good idea to take this opportunity and explore the surroundings, which have a lot to offer!

-Pay a visit to the colonial town of Valladolid, with its endless charm and rich history that emanates the magic of Mayan times.
-Roaming the cobblestone streets of Valladolid is simply a pleasure, and if you feel like it’s getting too hot, you can always cool off at the cenote located right in the middle of town (yes, that’s right!).
+Roaming the cobblestone streets of Valladolid is simply a pleasure.
+If you feel like it’s getting too hot, you can always cool off at the cenote located right in the middle of town (yes, that’s right!).

 Before you leave, get some traditional Yucatan food.
 Valladolid is famous for it!